viant/mcp-sqlkit/README.md

   on disk set `connector.secretBaseLocation` to a `file://` path (e.g.
   `file://~/.secret/mcpt`).
 You can also point it to `gsecret://` or `vault://` according to your environment.
+* Prefer the CLI flag `--secretsBase <base-url>` to set the storage location at runtime; it overrides the config and is recommended for persistent or remote deployments.

 ## Authentication & authorization